 - Promote a culture of teaching as a scholarly activity.

-Currently, the ISoTL team provides a variety of services to support SoTL activities at UBC: the SoTL Seed Program, the SoTL Dissemination Fund; teaching and learning evaluation consultations; and workshops and events throughout the year.
+Currently, the ISoTL team provides a variety of services to support SoTL activities at UBC: the SoTL Seed Program, the SoTL Linkage Grants, the SoTL Dissemination Fund; teaching and learning evaluation consultations; and workshops and events throughout the year (e.g., Annual Celebrate SoTL)..

-To further the goals of the Institute, we are announcing a new membership program.
-The goal of the membership program is to establish a formal group of experts to strengthen SoTL at UBC.
-We invite UBC faculty to join ISoTL as members.
-Members will work together with the ISoTL team to strengthen the UBC community of SoTL practitioners, engage in independent and collaborative SoTL within and beyond the classroom, and support each other in scholarly dissemination.
+To further its goals, the Institute is open for UBC faculty members to join as members.
+The intent of the membership program is to establish a formal group of experts to strengthen SoTL at UBC, who engage in independent and collaborative SoTL inquiry within and beyond the classroom, and support each other in scholarly dissemination.

 - A formal association with ISoTL.